Asymptotic control theory for a system of linear oscillators: Feedback near the terminal point

-The design of the basic control in the high energy zone is based upon the knowledge of the asymptotic behavior of reachable sets $\mathcal{D}(T)$ as $T\to\infty$.
-A natural approach to feedback control design near the equilibrium point is consideration of the asymptotic behavior of the reachable set $\mathcal{D}(T)$ of system (\ref{syst1})--(\ref{syst2}) as $T\to0$.
+The design of the basic control in the high-energy zone is based on the asymptotic behavior of reachable sets $\mathcal{D}(T)$ as $T\to\infty$.
+We take a natural approach to feedback control design near the equilibrium point, by considering the asymptotic behavior of the reachable set $\mathcal{D}(T)$ of system (\ref{syst1})--(\ref{syst2}) as $T\to0$.
 This problem was studied in detail for linear systems in \cite{ovseev_gonch}.
-The moral of this investigation is that basics of the asymptotic behavior of the reachable set $\mathcal{D}(T)$ are the same for all linear systems, so that it suffices to study only a single canonical system.
+The conclusion of this investigation is that the general picture of the asymptotic behavior of the reachable set $\mathcal{D}(T)$ is the same for all linear systems, so it suffices to study only a single canonical system.